 Cape Fear River Trail

-A trail head named in honor of Moses Mathis was constructed at the start of Phase 2B, located at Clark Park.
-A ribbon cutting for the Moses Mathis “Bicycle Man” Trail Head was held on December 16, 2014.
+A trail head named in honor of Moses Mathis was constructed at the start of Phase 2B, located at Clark Park and officially opened in December, 2014.

 The trail is designated as part of the East Coast Greenway.
 The Greenway is a series of urban trails and greenways that will eventually connect from Calais, Maine to Key West, Florida, similar to the Appalachian Trail.